leanprover/fp-lean/functional-programming-lean/src/title.md

 ## Release history

+### October, 2023

+In this first maintenance release, a number of smaller issues were fixed and the text was brought up to date with the latest release of Lean.

 ### May, 2023

 The book is now complete!
 Compared to the April pre-release, many small details have been improved and minor mistakes have been fixed.